toddwalters/configs-guides-and-cheatsheets/PowerShell-CheatSheet.md

 `Get-Module -ListAvailable`

 ## There are few modules loaded for basic management tasks.
-To check which modules are loaded into PowerShell, execute the following command:
+To check which modules are loaded into PowerShell, execute the following command

 `Get-Module -All`

-## You can load a particular module by executing the following command:
+## You can load a particular module by executing the following command

 `Import-Module -Name AWSPowerShell`

-## To list commands in a particular module, execute the following command:
+## To list commands in a particular module, execute the following command

 `Get-Command -Module AWSPowerShell`